KarolC02/WebScrapper/README.md

 # 🌤️ Historical Weather Scraper

 This Python project scrapes historical **daily maximum temperatures** for selected cities from [Weather Underground](https://www.wunderground.com/) over a specified date range.
-It stores the data in CSV files — one file per city — in Celsius.
+It stores the data in CSV files — one file per city — in Farhenheit.

 ---